sshyran/beckett/docs/advanced.md

 ## Customise HTTP headers

-You can customise HTTP headers by subclassing the `Client.get_http_headers` method.
+You can customise HTTP headers by subclassing the `BaseClient.get_http_headers` method.
 For example:

 ```python
 class MyClient(clients.BaseClient):